Rogers Cable: Canadian cable territories

-Rogers Cable currently serves most larger communities in Newfoundland and Labrador, nearly all of New Brunswick, selected areas of eastern Quebec near the New Brunswick border (including Carleton-sur-Mer), and in Ontario, including nearly all of the Toronto area as well as the areas of Ottawa, London, Kitchener-Waterloo, Barrie, and parts of Hamilton.
-With the Rogers takeover of Aurora Cable Internet, Aurora, Ontario, along with most areas in York Region were also added in the Canadian cable territories area.
+Rogers Cable currently serves communities in most of Canada, including most larger communities in Newfoundland and Labrador, nearly all of New Brunswick, selected areas of eastern Quebec near the New Brunswick border (including Carleton-sur-Mer), Ontario (including nearly all of the Toronto area as well as the areas of Ottawa, London, Kitchener-Waterloo, York Region, Barrie, and parts of Hamilton), parts of Manitoba (including Winnipeg), parts of Saskatchewan (particularly in Moose Jaw, Prince Albert, Saskatoon, and Swift Current), Alberta, and British Columbia.

 Over the years, and at various times, Rogers has owned all or part of various cable operators serving areas across Canada, including Vancouver, Victoria, Calgary, and Northern Ontario.
 All of the systems in Western Canada were traded to Shaw Communications in late 2000, in exchange for that company's assets in Ontario and New Brunswick, and many of the others were sold to Cogeco.
+On April 3, 2023, Rogers acquired Shaw, adding its Western Canada portfolio back to the company.

 Service Areas

 New Brunswick

 Entered the Province through an asset exchange with Shaw Communications, which had previously acquired Fundy Communications.

 Operates in almost every major community, with the exceptions of Sackville and Port Elgin, which are served by EastLink.